SAP-samples/cap-local-development-workshop/exercises/02/README.md

   && cds deploy
 ```

+Now we should switch back to in-memory, mostly so we can more comfortably and immediately see the effects of what we're going to do in this next section (if the database is in-memory then a deployment is done each and every time the server restarts, which makes sense when you think about it).

-There are different ways we could switch back to in-memory.
+There are different ways we can switch back to in-memory.
 Here are a few:

 We could just remove the current `package.json#cds.requires.db` configuration entirely.

-We could add explicit `credentials` section to the current `package.json#cds.requires.db` configuration, reflecting the implicit default configuration:
+We could add explicit `credentials` section to the current `package.json#cds.requires.db` configuration, reflecting explicitly the implicit default configuration:

 ```json
   "cds": {